abdullah-cse/contribution_heatmap/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the BSD 3-Clause License - see the LICENSE file for details.

-## 🙏 Acknowledgments
+## 👍 Acknowledgments

 - Inspired by GitHub's contribution graph
 - Built with Flutter's powerful custom rendering system